 Getting the most out of school School isn't just about classroom learning - it's about sport, music, hobbies, friendships, trips and new experiences.
 Children with CF can and should enjoy a range of extracurricular activities.
 Physical activity is very good for your child's lungs - encouraging them to take part in regular PE and other activities will have a significant health benefit.
-Your CF physiotherapist can help you identify activities and support you in getting your child involved.
-"Dylan plays football four times a week.
+Your CF physiotherapist can help you identify activities and support you in "Dylan plays football four times a week.
 He plays at quite a high level, he plays for the district.
 He's got his sights set on a professional football contract, as many 13 year olds do!"
 Vicky, mum to Dylan

-Ruth, mum to Alicia It doesn't have to be activities like football, hockey or athletics - singing or playing a 'wind' musical instrument can also help exercise the lungs (although some care is needed to make sure wind instruments are cleaned and dried properly). activities allow your child to mix with children who have similar interests and can encourage new friendships.
+"Alicia swims at club level and has had many medals.
+She's a fantastic swimmer and is often competing against older children."
+Ruth, mum to Alicia It doesn't have to be activities like football, hockey or athletics - singing or playing a 'wind' musical instrument can also help exercise the lungs (although some care is needed to make sure wind instruments are cleaned and dried properly).
+In addition, these extra-curricular activities allow your child to mix with children who have similar interests and can encourage new friendships.
 From reception onwards, your child may have the opportunity to go on school trips.
 Talk to the school in advance if you have any concerns about infection risk or if the length of trip means additional medications or treatments will be needed.
 We recommend that your child is as involved as much as possible with school, including trips.
 Your CF team can help if the school needs any additional support in preparing for outings.
+Looking ahead

-Looking ahead Feeling different At primary school, children with CF may become more aware that they are 'different' - by teaching them that other children have differences, including conditions like asthma or diabetes that can affect their daily routines, you and the school can help them adjust to this realisation.
+Feeling different At primary school, children with CF may become more aware that they are 'different' - by teaching them that other children have differences, including conditions like asthma or diabetes that can affect their daily routines, you and the school can help them adjust to this realisation.
 Some may feel a sense of unfairness when they start to notice that they have to do things every day that other children their age do not have to do.
 Offering your child space to talk about CF can be helpful.
 Ask for support from your CF team if your child is struggling with these difficult feelings.
 "Emily is 12 now and has started to be quite self-conscious about being different from her friends.
 On holiday, I noticed that while her friends had ice-cream, Emily had an ice-lolly.
 This was because she didn't want to take her Creon in front of them."
 Serena, mum to Emily